Can A Chiropractor Help with Sciatica?

 According to the CDC, nearly half the global population has at least one headache each year, which is why effective solutions for headache relief are in high demand.
 Luckily, our drug-free spinal adjustments relieve headaches and migraines by correcting underlying issues with vertebrae and muscles.

-Experts estimate that around 80% of people will experience back pain.2 Chiropractors combine spinal adjustments, therapies, and postural education to reduce back pain significantly.
+Experts estimate that around 80% of people will experience back pain.
+Chiropractors combine spinal adjustments, therapies, and postural education to reduce back pain significantly.

-In 95% of cases, lower back issues result from herniated discs.3 Chiropractic adjustments and therapies can help hydrate and realign the spinal discs.
+In 95% of cases, lower back issues result from herniated discs.
+Chiropractic adjustments and therapies can help hydrate and realign the spinal discs.

-Shockingly, doctors perform around 29,000 adolescent scoliosis surgeries per year.4 But it doesn’t have to be that way.
+Doctors perform around 29,000 adolescent scoliosis surgeries every year.
+But it doesn’t have to be that way.
 Chiro One doctors can provide structural improvements to help prevent scoliosis complications without the use of drugs or surgery.

-On average, sciatica affects up to 40% of the US population.5 Chiropractic care helps to eliminate acute or chronic sciatic pain via spinal adjustments and therapeutic exercises.
+On average, sciatica affects up to 40% of the US population.
+Chiropractic care helps to eliminate acute or chronic sciatic pain via spinal adjustments and therapeutic exercises.
 It can also promote healing.

-Last year, over 55 million6 American saw a healthcare provider for injuries.6 The good news is chiropractic adjustments and therapies quickly treat injuries and optimize healing.
+Last year, over 55 million Americans saw a healthcare provider for injuries.
+The good news is chiropractic adjustments and therapies quickly treat injuries and optimize healing.

 But what makes Chiro One stand out?
 It’s our unique approach to treatment.
 We start with a thorough musculoskeletal exam that includes x-rays.
 Afterward, we craft a personalized treatment plan combining targeted adjustments with active, in-clinic therapies.